Akshay Kumar: 2000–2011: Commercial success in comedy

-The next year Kumar starred in Dharmesh Darshan-directed romantic drama musical film Bewafaa (2005) opposite Kareena Kapoor.
-He played the role of Raja, an aspiring musician who pursues his love interest Anjali (played by Kareena Kapoor) even after she is married to Aditya Sahai (played by Anil Kapoor).
+The next year Kumar starred in the Dharmesh Darshan-directed romantic drama musical film Bewafaa (2005) opposite Kareena Kapoor.
+He played the role of Raja, an aspiring musician who pursues his love interest Anjali (played by Kareena Kapoor) even after she marries Aditya Sahai (played by Anil Kapoor).
 The film received mixed reviews from film critic but Kumar was praised for his acting.
 Anupama Chopra of India Today wrote that "Kareena Kapoor and Kumar stand out."
 Taran Adarsh wrote "Akshay Kumar does well in a role that fits him like a glove."
 Later that year he acted in Vipul Amrutlal Shah's family drama Waqt: The Race Against Time alongside Amitabh Bachchan, another Priyadarshan-directed comedy Garam Masala alongside John Abraham.
 Waqt: The Race Against Time was a family drama film.
 The film and Kumar's acting received mixed reviews.
 Vishal D'Souza wrote "Akshay shoulders an author-backed role, carrying more of the film's emotional baggage though he is distinctly uncomfortable in the soppy-weepy scenes."
 The films succeeded at the box office and his performance in the latter earned him his second Filmfare Award, for Best Comedian.
 His other films included Vikram Bhatt-directed action comedy romance film Deewane Huye Paagal and Suneel Darshan directed romantic drama Dosti: Friends Forever.
 In the former he starred alongside Shahid Kapoor, Sunil Shetty and Rimi Sen while in the latter he starred alongside Kareena Kapoor and Bobby Deol.
 Both of these films received positive reviews.

 Kumar's first release of 2006 was Rajkumar Santoshi-directed drama Family – Ties of Blood followed by Suneel Darshan's Mere Jeevan Saathi and Raj Kanwar's Humko Deewana Kar Gaye.
 Next, he starred in a sequel to Hera Pheri titled Phir Hera Pheri.
 As was the former, the sequel became a huge success at the box office.
 Later that year he starred alongside Salman Khan and Preity Zinta in the Shirish Kunder-directed romantic musical film Jaan-E-Mann.
 The film was a well anticipated release, and despite receiving positive reviews from critics, did not do as well as expected at the box office.
 The film received mostly negatively reviews.
 Vidya Pradhan of Rediff.com called it a "bizarre movie."
 Though the film under-performed, his role as a shy, lovable nerd was praised.
 He ended the year with Priyadarshan's comedy murder mystery film Bhagam Bhag.
 He starred alongside Lara Dutta, Govinda and Paresh Rawal and played the character of a theatre actor.
 The film received mixed reviews and Rediff.com called Kumar the real hero of the film.
 The film was commercially successful.
 The same year, he led the Heat 2006 world tour along with fellow stars Saif Ali Khan, Preity Zinta, Sushmita Sen and Celina Jaitley.